Framing Unionization on Facebook: Communication around Representation Elections in the United States: Results

-\paragraph{Classification of Discourse Frames} We applied our fine-tuned RoBERTa model to Facebook posts to perform multi-label classification of discourse frames.
+We applied our fine-tuned RoBERTa model to Facebook posts to perform multi-label classification of discourse frames.
 Table~\ref{tab:classification-report} reports performance in terms of precision, recall, and F1 scores for the test set.
 Scores are comparable to similar studies~\cite{fernandez2023digital, mendelsohn2024framing}, with F1 values ranging from 0.68 to 0.78 across frames and a macro F1 of 0.73.
+To evaluate the performance of this model, we compared it against two alternative classifiers, and found that it performs on par with or better than both (see Appendix~\ref{app:alt_classifier}).
 We then applied the classifier to the corpus of 157,883 textual posts, identifying 140,199 as expressing at least one of the frames of interest.